 Asynchronous Request/Response model

 The Asynchronous Request/Response model is one in which, a Query Requestor makes a request (1), and a Query Responder (2) replies to the request with the results typically after a time lag.
 It is important to understand that the “asynchronous” nature of the response here refers to the application results being delivered and not to responses and acknowledgements that happen as part of transport protocols such as HTTP and SMTP.
-In this model, there is an inherent need to correlate the query request to the query response since there is a time delay and responses may be delivered out of order with respect to the initial order in which requests were issued.
-In the asynchronous model, the Query Requestor is not blocked on the Query Responder; hence the Query Responder needs to know where to return the response to when the response is ready.
+In this model, there is an inherent need to correlate the query request to the query response.
+In an asynchronous model, the Query Requestor submits a query and does not wait for a response from the Query Responder; hence the Query Responder needs to know the end point to return the response when the response is ready.
+This information is provided as part of the Query Request which is reused by the Query Responder when the response is ready.

 An organization implementing DAF queries using Asynchronous Request/Response models needs to consider SLA’s for the systems involved to ensure robustness in query/response behavior because a Query Requestor cannot wait infinitely for a Query Response and there has to be a timeout setup after which the response is not valuable or not desired.